Exterior Detailing Standard Operating Procedure

 Preparation

-• Assess vehicle surface for contaminants (clay, tar, road paint, tree sap).
+Assess the vehicle surface for contaminants such as clay residue, tar, road paint, or tree sap.

 Decontamination

-• Claying: Spray ONR (128:1) or clay lube.
-Use clay bar or clay towel on paint and glass.
-Pro tip: start with windows.
+Use a clay bar or clay towel on paint and glass surfaces.

-• Tar / Road Paint / Sap Removal: Apply dedicated remover, let dwell, then rinse or wipe away.
+Apply a dedicated remover, allow it to dwell, then rinse or wipe away.

-• Surface Prep: Use paint prep, Prep-Sol, or lacquer thinner (if needed) to clean before polishing.
+Use paint prep, Prep Sol, or lacquer thinner if needed to clean surfaces before polishing.

 Polishing

-• Perform polishing based on service level sold:
+Perform polishing based on the service level sold.

-• After polishing, wipe surfaces with paint prep to remove oils and residues.
+After polishing, wipe all surfaces with paint prep to remove oils and residues.

 Finishing Touches

-• Apply protection of choice: wax, sealant, or ceramic coating.
+Apply the chosen protection such as wax, sealant, or ceramic coating.

-• Wipe down door jambs, hood, and trunk edges.
+Wipe down door jambs, hood edges, and trunk edges.

 Not finding what you're looking for?
 Contact Us Directly